apiaryio/dredd/docs/installation.md

 - **For development**, always go with the latest version.
 - **For testing in [CI][]**, always pin your Dredd version to a specific number and upgrade to newer releases manually (but often!).

-### Why I'm Seeing Network Errors?
+### Why Am I Seeing Network Errors?

-If you're in restricted network (VPN, firewall, proxy), it's possible you see errors similar to the following ones:
+In a restricted network (VPN, firewall, proxy) you can see errors similar to the following ones:

 ```text
 npmERR!
 Cannot read property 'path' of null